ootsun/stakers-guild/README.md

 The funds are distributed to members based on their performance : we collect the number of missed attestations at each epoch and send it to the smart contract.

 ### Sepolia Scroll
-We deployed the smart contract to Sepolia Scroll because this L2 is EVM compatible and have shown Ethereum alignment since the beginning.
-The contract has been deployed on address 0x9AC6FAC3090A4325E61ffccd5593306A1f6B4d9c.
+We deployed the smart contract to Sepolia Scroll (0x9AC6FAC3090A4325E61ffccd5593306A1f6B4d9c) because this L2 is EVM compatible and have shown Ethereum alignment since the beginning.
 ### Blockscout
 We also deployed to Sepolia Ethereum to be able to verify the smart contract with Blockscout and added links to the explorer where it was relevant.
 ### Worldcoin World ID